 About two decades ago, testing was only limited to the desktop.
-With the rapidly increasing use of smartphones and ease of access to the internet across the globe, testing has spread across vast platforms.
-The native and mobile web browser testing is being performed more and more compared to desktop testing.
+With the rapidly increasing use of smartphones and the internet across the globe, testing has spread across vast platforms.
+The native and mobile web browser testing is performed more than desktop testing.

 What are Mobile Web Applications?

 Unlike Native Applications, Mobile web applications do not have to be designed separately for IOS and Android.

 Mobile web applications do not allow users to save data and access any phone-related feature, such as a camera.
 I.e, using internet banking via a Mobile Web application will not allow you to keep cards or mark any transaction as a favorite.
 Hence, Mobile web applications are secure to use as well.